 sleep d.
 1. Prolonged periods of time without sleep (sustained natural, periodic suspension of relative consciousness).
 SEE: Nursing Diagnoses Appendix.

-Sleep deprivation is associated with an ...
+Sleep deprivation is ...